Bacup: Regeneration

 The Bacup 2040 plan for the £11.5m redevelopment of Bacup's core, including the Market Square, was reported on in February 2020 and later announced by the local council in June 2020.

 The first stages of the commencement of the Bacup 2040 work was announced in June 2020, with the £1m redevelopment of the long-time derelict Regal Building.
+However, this redevelopment did not take place and the funds were used on other buildings within the town centre, sharing the benefits of this funding more broadly.
+It was only in 2026 that the demolition of the Regal Cinema would finally take place.

+The Circle has been described as a town centre destination in recent years, particularly following Sarah Khattab taking a leading role in 2022 after partially acquiring St John's Church.

 In the 2023 budget, it was announced that Rossendale would receive a grant of £17.9m, of which £8.3m would be dedicated to the Bacup Market regeneration scheme of which the Chair of the Bacup 2040 Board commented: "At the heart of Temple Court will be an innovative two-storey, brand-spanking new market hall building, designed to be bustling with life.
 The ground floor will be a treasure trove of local produce, crafts and a varied array of food and drink – where market days and events will come to life - and where visitors will be encouraged to relax and enjoy the surroundings, both during the day and into the evening.
 The upper floor will introduce a cycle hub and makers’ spaces, championing creativity and discovery."